arduino/arduino-pro-content/content/tutorials/portenta-h7/vs-ard-lora/content.md

 [note]

-**Note :** Ensure that you are within range (10 Km) from an available Lora Gateway before you try this tutorial.
-Check availability on [The Things Network map](https://www.thethingsnetwork.org/map).
+**Note:** In order to connect your Portenta to the TTN you need to ensure that you are within range (10 Km) from an available Lora Gateway.
+It is recommended that you check Lora Gateway availability on [The Things Network map](https://www.thethingsnetwork.org/map) before you try this tutorial.

 [/note]